Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

 Can you cancel without paying?

-As mentioned, the first thing to do is to confirm you're definitely able to switch penalty-free.
+The first thing to do is to confirm you're definitely able to switch penalty-free.

 Here are the contact numbers for some of the major providers (although as we'll explain in the section 'Cancel phone contract by text' you can also get this info with a single message).